 Symbolism of Roses Today

-Today red roses are closely associated with passion and romance and are without a doubt the most popular choice on Valentine’s Day.
+Today red roses are closely associated with passion and romance and are without a doubt the most popular choice on Valentine’s Day (learn further the history and celebrations of Valentine’s Day 2014 here).
 White roses symbolise purity, innocence and reverence, making them a popular choice for weddings.
 The symbolic interpretation of roses has been a source of interest since early civilisation.
 Perhaps due to their simple beauty, roses continue to fascinate us even in the current rapidly advancing technological climate.

 The Rose in History